 Visiting family friends and relatives is hard for many kids.
 But for kids who learn and think differently, not knowing what to expect or how to behave can be especially tricky.
 These simple strategies can help.

 1. Describe the scene.

 How many people will be there?
-Who they are?
+Who are they?
 Just knowing the basic facts can help put young children at ease.
 The more details you can provide, the better.
 Does Uncle Al have an especially loud laugh?
 Is the TV always on at Aunt Ruth’s house?

 Paint a picture of who and what your child might see, hear and experience.
 This keeps kids from feeling blindsided when they walk in the door.

 Are your relatives a hugging bunch?
 Make sure your child knows ahead of time.
 Could your child give a high-five or a fist-bump instead?
 If not, consider letting your relatives know that your child is more the smile-and-wave type.

 3. Run through house rules.

 Are the cousins not allowed to play video games?
 Are no shoes allowed?
 Tell your child what’s expected of kids wherever you’re going.
 This way your child can anticipate what to do, wear, or bring.